nitrajdhadwal/BlueStacks_Test/README.md

 # BlueStacks_Test

-Test Result is stored in TestResult.json
+Result is stored in TestResult.json